 For example, "no regrets" was at the back of our minds when trying new foods and participating in different cultural activities.
-It is what we told each other every time one of us offered omiyage to our hosts in Japanese or gave a presentation in front of a large hot springs) or when we had no other option but to use the squatty potty.
-This simple motto helped unite us in the beginning and continued to encourage us to take full advantage of the Kakehashi Program until the end.
+It is what we told each other every time one of us offered omiyage to our hosts in Japanese or gave a presentation in front of a large group.